 Wedge analysis

-Wedge Analysis is used to analyze whether there is differential growth or retraction of dendritic processes in particular locations in virtual/anatomical regions by examining the distribution of dendritic length relative to a fixed point and direction.
-It is similar to the Polar Histogram, although the Wedge Analysis determines direction relative to a single point, while the Polar Histogram determines direction locally.
+Wedge analysis is used to analyze whether there is differential growth or retraction of dendritic processes in particular locations in virtual/anatomical regions by examining the distribution of dendritic length relative to a fixed point and direction.
+It is similar to the Polar Histogram, although the Wedge analysis determines direction relative to a single point, while the Polar Histogram determines direction locally.

 How it works